Adams County profile

 Key changes in payroll employment

-• 20 fewer jobs in Private education and health services
+• 30 fewer private education and health services jobs.

 Employment estimates for Adams County